Pilates: History

 Pilates was developed by Joseph Pilates from Mönchengladbach, Germany.
 His father was a gymnast and his mother a naturopath.

-During the first half of the twentieth century, Pilates developed a system of exercises intended to strengthen the human mind and body, believing that mental and physical health were interrelated.
+Pilates said that the inspiration for his method came to him during World War I, while he was being held at Knockaloe Internment Camp in the Isle of Man.
+Pilates spent four years there, working on his fellow internees, developing his method of a system of exercises intended to strengthen the human mind and body, believing that mental and physical health were interrelated.

-In his youth, he practiced many of the physical training regimens available in Germany, and it was from these he developed his own method.
+In his youth, Pilates had practiced many of the physical training regimens available in Germany, and it was from these that he developed his own method.
 It has clear connections with the physical culture of the late nineteenth century, such as the use of special apparatuses, and claims that the exercises could cure ill health.
 It is also related to the tradition of "corrective exercise" or "medical gymnastics" as typified by Pehr Henrik Ling.

-Pilates said that the inspiration for his method came to him during World War I, while he was being held at the Knockaloe internment camp on the Isle of Man.
-He spent four years there developing his method, working on his fellow internees.

 Pilates accompanied his method with a variety of equipment, which he called "apparatus".
 Each apparatus was designed to help accelerate the process of stretching, strengthening, body alignment and increased core strength started by mat work.
-The best-known and most popular apparatus today, the Reformer, was originally called the Universal Reformer, aptly named for "universally reforming the body".
+This included the Reformer, originally called the Universal Reformer, named for "universally reforming the body".
 Eventually Pilates designed other apparatus, including the Cadillac, Wunda Chair, High "Electric" Chair, Spine Corrector, Ladder Barrel and Pedi-Pole.

 He published two books related to his training method: Your Health: A Corrective System of Exercising That Revolutionizes the Entire Field of Physical Education (1934) and Return to Life Through Contrology (1945).

-His first students went on to teach his methods, including: Romana Kryzanowska, Kathy Grant, Jay Grimes, Ron Fletcher, Mary Bowen, Carola Treir, Bob Seed, Eve Gentry, Bruce King, Lolita San Miguel, and Mary Pilates, Joseph's niece.
-Contemporary Pilates includes both the "Modern" Pilates and the "Classical/Traditional" Pilates.
-Modern Pilates is partly derived from the teaching of some first generation students, while Classical Pilates aims to preserve the original work as Joseph Pilates taught it.
+During his lifetime, Joseph Pilates directly trained and certified only two assistants, Kathy Stanford Grant and Lolita San Miguel.